ulrikdamm/Ulrikdamm.github.io/_posts/2024-02-13-The-big-Photon-guide.md

 `AssertException: arg0:Not in list arg1:Brute arg2:[Type: NetworkTransform, List: Lord.Man Nav(Clone)]`

-This happens when you despawn an already despawned object, like something calling Runner.Despawn from the Despawned callback.
-Can also happen when despawning objects while Fusion is in shutdown mode, for this either check Runner.IsShutdown or hasState in the Despawned callback.
+This happens when you despawn an already despawned object, like something calling `Runner.Despawn` from the `Despawned` callback.
+Can also happen when despawning objects while Fusion is in shutdown mode, for this either check `Runner.IsShutdown` or `hasState` in the `Despawned` callback.
-There doesn’t seem to be any official way to check if a NetworkObject has been spawned/despawned, but I think you might be able to use .Runner == null.
+There doesn’t seem to be any official way to check if a NetworkObject has been spawned/despawned, but I think you might be able to use `.Runner == null`.

 #### No-context AssertException in NetworkObjectHeaderSnapshotRef